The Real Bread Campaign calls for an Honest Crust Act to help people make better informed choices about the food they buy

 Want Real Bread?
 Look for The Loaf Mark!

-To protect the rights of shoppers to be able to make fully-informed choices, we call for an Honest Crust Act that will include:
+To create a more level playing field on which SME bakeries have a better chance to thrive, and to protect the rights of shoppers to be able to make better-informed choices, we call for an Honest Crust Act that will include:

 We call upon all bakers and retailers to adopt the above voluntarily and Real Bread bakers to sign up to The Loaf Mark scheme.
 Campaign supporters can login for our loaf labelling guide.